bruvellu/light-sheet-image-analysis-workshop-2026/practicals/practical_3d/index.md

 ![](media/14-bdv-interface.png)

-Getting familiar with the BigDataViewer is an essential skill for navigating large 3D datasets.
-It’ll also be important for the multiview registration pipeline.
+Getting familiar with BigDataViewer is an essential skill for navigating large 3D datasets.
+It'll also be important for the multiview registration pipeline.
 So, take the time to learn the basic commands and shortcuts.
 It is nicely intuitive.
-The [BigDataViewer’s page](https://imagej.net/plugins/bdv/) on the [ImageJ Docs](https://imagej.net) has the official documentation and we can also go to `Help` > `Show Help` for an up-to-date overview.
+The [BigDataViewer's page](https://imagej.net/plugins/bdv/) on the [ImageJ Docs](https://imagej.net) has the official documentation and we can also go to `Help` > `Show Help` for an up-to-date overview.

 Some of the movements to try:

-- `left+click+drag`: turn the sample around the mouse pointer at any arbitrary angle.
+- `Left-click and drag`: turn the sample around the mouse pointer at any arbitrary angle.
-- `right+click+drag`: move the sample in the XY plane (of the view).
+- `Right-click and drag`: move the sample in the XY plane (of the view).
-- `scroll`: move through the Z plane (of the view).
-Use shift+scroll to move fast.
+- `Scroll`: move through the Z plane (of the view).
+Use `Shift+Scroll` to move fast.
-- `ctrl+shift+scroll`: zoom in or out.
+- `Ctrl+Shift+Scroll`: zoom in or out.

 ::: {layout-ncol=4}